 And I have many more favorite locations to share.

 I have posted many images of the animals I care very deeply about, the Coyotes and Bison of Antelope Island, Pronghorn, Moose, Loggerhead Turtles and Red Fox kits.
 Each animal is gorgeous and we need to take care of them now, pay attention to conservation and their habitats.

-And although my primary focus for my photography are birds I can’t resist taking images of the flowers I see on my photographic journeys.
+And although my primary focus for my photography are birds I can’t resist taking images of the flowers and trees I see on my photographic journeys.
 Wildflowers are my favorites but I also love any other flowers that I see.

 I have also written about what many people consider hot topics such as protecting natural areas from the destruction that would be caused by drilling for oil and gas in the San Rafael Swell area, the senseless slaughter of apex predators like Coyotes and the disturbing lack of “fair chase” connected to game farms.
 In the future I am sure I will write about more hot topics.